-Activision have gone out of their way to monetise cosmetic tat in their multimillion first person shooter franchise, such as filing patents to turn players into killer advertisements (which in fairness is what cosmetics in multiplayer games are to begin with), encouraging the watching of loot box openings in Call of Duty: WW2, and handling season passes poorly with Black Ops 4.
-Compared to previous and sadly expected behaviour from Activision, Warzone is at best inoffensive.
+Activision has gone out of their way to monetise cosmetic tat in their multimillion first-person shooter franchise, such as filing patents to turn players into killer advertisements (which, in fairness, is what cosmetics in multiplayer games are to begin with), encouraging the watching of loot box openings in Call of Duty: WW2, and handling season passes poorly with Black Ops 4.
+Compared to previous and sadly expected behaviour from Activision, Warzone is, at best, inoffensive.
 Right?

 The idea of the battle pass is simple: you hand over cash and get to begin accessing rewards for playing the game.
 Similar to a season pass where you get all the content over time for a reduced price, except now you have to play the game to unlock the content you've paid for, and what you don't get before the pass expires simply vanishes into the ether.

 While I can "praise" battle passes solely for the virtue of not being loot boxes, as their rewards are the same and progression is linear, you are still paying for the rewards you would normally receive in-game about a decade ago.
-Though in defence of Warzone I must point out levelling up has its own rewards such as loadout customisation, and the playable Operators have their own missions to be completed for additional skins.
-Wherein Halo 3 alternate skins could show skill via completing the campaign on Legendary difficulty, or having maintained a solid track record in ranked multiplayer, Warzone—and indeed a lot of modern multiplayer games - reward you for participating.
+Though in defence of Warzone, I must point out levelling up has its own rewards, such as loadout customisation, and the playable Operators have their own missions to be completed for additional skins.
+Wherein Halo 3 alternate skins could show skill via completing the campaign on Legendary difficulty or having maintained a solid track record in ranked multiplayer, Warzone—and indeed a lot of modern multiplayer games—rewards you for participating.
 Given how many tiers there are, it requires a lot of participation.
 Almost addictingly so.

 To Battle, and Victory!

 From a purely pragmatic point of view, it isn't entirely better than loot boxes.
-You can see what you want which is a plus, but you don't choose the order in which you get it.
-However in the case of Warzone (I'm not sure if this applies to Fortnite: Battle Royale or Apex Legends) you can buy the specific items from the cash shop with the premium currency packages that always have left over change.
+You can see what you want, which is a plus, but you don't choose the order in which you get it.
+However, in the case of Warzone (I'm not sure if this applies to Fortnite: Battle Royale or Apex Legends), you can buy specific items from the cash shop with the premium currency packages that always have leftover change.
 Funny how that works in all games with premium currencies.

-Battle Passes use the tactic of fear-of-missing-out (FOMO), frequently used in retail and telemarketing.
-Rather than boast the value of an item, people are encouraged to instead panic about not getting an item.
+Battle Passes use the tactic of fear of missing out (FOMO), frequently used in retail and telemarketing.
+Rather than boast about the value of an item, people are encouraged to panic instead about not getting an item.
 The first example of this I saw in Activision's history was when I reported this on my channel: developer Blizzard Entertainment's £60 mount with a "free" 180 days worth of subscription fee, depending on how you view it.

-If the battle pass is the future I won't be so gleeful as to say I welcome it unquestioningly, but it is a better alternative to other means of monetisation.
-Of course, just selling cosmetic tat in the first place is the least painful and aggressive if it's totally unavoidable, which in Activision's case it absolutely is.
+If the battle pass is the future, I won't be so gleeful as to say I welcome it unquestioningly, but it is a better alternative to other means of monetisation.
+Of course, just selling cosmetics in the first place is the least painful and aggressive if it's totally unavoidable, which in Activision's case, it absolutely is.